Italy's Monte dei Paschi says will request a state bailout

-MILAN, Dec 23 (Reuters) - Italy's Monte dei Paschi di Siena said on Friday it would request a capital injection from the state after failing to raise 5 billion euros ($5.2 billion) it needed from private investors to stay afloat.
+MILAN (Reuters) - Italy's Monte dei Paschi di Siena (BMPS.MI) said on Friday it would request a capital injection from the state after failing to raise 5 billion euros ($5.2 billion) it needed from private investors to stay afloat.

 The request came just minutes after the government announced the creation of a 20 billion euro fund to help ailing lenders in the wake of Monte dei Paschi's failure to raise sufficient capital in the market.